Reducing Docker Image Size for Frontend Containers: Production-First Optimization Guide

 Runtime Isolation & Dependency Pruning

 Replace heavy base images with Alpine or distroless variants.
-Execute npm ci --omit=dev or yarn install --production to exclude development tooling.
-Strip unnecessary system binaries like Python, GCC, and build-essential from the final stage.
+Execute npm ci --omit=dev in the builder stage if you need to prune before copying, or simply rely on multi-stage to exclude node_modules entirely from the runtime image.
+Strip unnecessary system binaries from the final stage by starting from a minimal base.

-Configure a minimal web server such as Caddy or Nginx.
+Configure a minimal web server such as Caddy or Nginx for static asset serving.
 Enable gzip and brotli precompression for static assets.
-Verify runtime compatibility carefully, especially for SSR or SSG edge cases.
-Missing server-side binaries will cause immediate container crashes.
+Verify runtime compatibility carefully, especially for SSR or SSG edge cases — missing server-side binaries will cause immediate container crashes.

 Parity Safeguards & Rollback Protocols